Kids Small Group

 THIRD: BIBLE VERSE:

 If students have a Bible, have them look it the verse.
-If they don't you can get some from the shelf/table in the back of the room or from the Lost and Found by the office door.
-Proverbs 1:8
+If they don't you can get one from the window sills in the MS room.
+This week's verse is Psalm 18:2.

 FOURTH: PLAY VIDEO: (in the MS Room)

-an iPad or computer will be in the room connected to the TV.
+I'll have a laptop computer in the MS room and already connected to the TV.

 FIFTH: AFTER THE VIDEO: